nopnop2002/esp-idf-sx126x/tcp-socket/README.md

 Set the wireless communication direction.

 ### TCP to LoRa
-Subscribe with TCP and send to LoRa.
+Receive from TCP and send to LoRa.
 ESP32 acts as TCP Server.
 You can use this script as TCP Client.
 ```python3 ./tcp-client.py```